 C. The real job is, and always has been, up to Congress.
 The bipartisan package, including a 6-month delay in cost-ofliving adjustments, partial acceleration of scheduled payroll tax increases, coverage of new Federal workers and non-profit organizations, and partial taxation of benefits for higher-income beneficiaries, is now before Congress right away.
-The Finance Committee held extensive hearings between February 15 and February 24, and the House Social Security Subcommittee has already approved the package with some modifications.
+The Finance Committee held extensive hearings between February 15 and February 24, and will mark up this week; and the House Ways and Means Committee has already approved the package with some modifications.